PrimaMateria/blog/primamateria-blog/content/hive/index.md

 ## Haumea Load

-Instances loaded by `findLoad` are loaded with Haumea.
-That means that the instance can be modularized into different files that will be put together into one set where the attributes correspond to the file names.
+Instances that are loaded by `findLoad` are loaded using Haumea.
+This implies that the instance can be divided into separate files, which will then be combined into a single set where the attributes align with the file names.

-Perhaps I have not yet fully realized the potential of Haumea, but so far I have only found it useful for defining NixOS module options separately.
-In other cases, I extract the code into "private" submodules with names that have the prefix "\_\_".
-Haumea ignores these submodules, and I load them either through Nix's `import` or with `nixpkgs.callPackage`.
+Perhaps I have not fully realized the potential of Haumea yet, but up until now, I have only found it useful for defining NixOS module options separately.
+In other situations, I extract the code into "private" submodules with names that have the prefix "\_\_".
+Haumea disregards these submodules, and I load them either through Nix's `import` or with `nixpkgs.callPackage`.

 In this step we introduce "system" cell block, that will act as collection of different system configurations for the nixos configurations.